dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 So if we somehow manage to control RAX at 0x48 or the storage address, we would be able to redirect the code execution.

-Option "3" let us create a chunk on the heap, but this will alocate a new chunk and storage will continue to point to the same chunk.
-Opiton "4" it's interesting because it will allow us to to free the storage.
+Option "3" lets us create a chunk on the heap, but this will allocate a new chunk and storage will continue to point to the same chunk.
+Option "4" it's interesting because it will allow us to free the storage.

 ```c
 int steal()